WeiDUorg/weidu/README-WeiDU-Changes.txt

     BG1.
   * Can now specify header ID and header type when using ITEM_EFFECT_TO_SPELL.
   * FJ_CRE_VALIDITY also enforces proper CRE order and EFFV2 effects.
+  * Can ADD_KIT if the kit is already present.

 Version 224:
   * Fixed a regression in ADD_PROJECTILE and friends.